 After Nov.
 8, Button Bill said, he’ll be moving on to selling merchandise outside NFL games, Christmas parades, and, of course, the inauguration.

 Glenn Wilcoxson, from Clearwater, Florida, described the cluster of vendors that follows the Trump campaign as “our own little mini farmer’s market,” where politics takes a backseat to commerce.

 “Some of us are Republicans.
 Some of us are Democrats.
 Some of us are voting Trump.
 Some aren’t.
 It’s America,” he said.

 At a rally in Greenville, North Carolina, this fall, the pair arrived at the carpark across the road by 8 a.m., and made their first sale within 10 minutes.
-Both designers, they come up with original graphics and logos for the merch.
+Both designers, they come up with original graphics and logos for the merch, they said.
 Their top items proclaim “Hillary’s Lies Matter.”
-Much the way liberals co-opted and riffed on “Make America Great Again,” their products twisted “Black Lives Matter” into new slogans — “Deplorable Lives Matter,” “Trump Lives Matter.”
+Much the way liberals co-opted and riffed on “Make America Great Again,” their designs have twisted “Black Lives Matter” into new slogans — “Deplorable Lives Matter,” “Trump Lives Matter.”